-\item \textbf{Straight:} nodes or links are laid out on a single straight line.
-That line can be oriented in different directions (currently only perpendicular to the screen frame).
-A common use of is to draw an Arc Diagram.
+\item \textbf{Straight geometric layouts:} nodes or links are laid out on a single straight line (\codeowna{pattern}{("horizontal"|"vertical")}).
+A common use of line layouts to draw an Arc Diagram~\cite{wattenberg2002arc}.

-\item \textbf{Grid:} nodes and links are laid out in a linear order along a curve filling a grid. \grammar{} provides a set of different strategies for creating different curves, including Hilbert and z-curves.
-Grid layouts can be used to create very concise representations for large networks.
-Links could be laid over these nodes or shown on demand.
-Note that a grid layout is different from a table layout.
+\item \textbf{Grid layouts:} nodes and links are laid out in a linear order along a curve filling a grid, based on an \ca{ordering}.
+Grid layouts can be used to create concisely represent large networks or to lay out nodes inside clusters. \grammar{} provides different strategies for building a grid, including \cv{z-curves}, \cv{Hilbert} curves, and \cv{zig-zag} curves.
+Besides large networks, another use case of grid layouts can be to assess correlation between a node attribute and either another attribute ordering or a matrix seriation (topological similarity); this functionality is implemented in Tulip~\cite{tulip5}.

-\item \textbf{Circular:} nodes or links are laid out along a circular pattern.
-Either a single circle (\codeown{single}), a spiral, or sectors in which a continuous order jumps to the next level of nested circle when a circle is filled.
-Circular layouts are popular in neuroscience and can prevent visual clutter.
-Circular, grid, and linear layouts can both be used with a range of orderings, including seriation methods that optimize that ordering to remove link overlap.
+\item \textbf{Circular geometric layouts:} nodes or links are laid out in a circle based on an \ca{order} or \ca{scale}: either a single circle (\cv{circular}), a \cv{spiral}, or in \cv{rings} in which a continuous order jumps to the next level of nested circle when a circle is filled.
+Circular layouts are popular in neuroscience and can prevent visual clutter while showing all nodes in a equal manner.
+Rings can separate nodes with different attributes